tanmaysharma19/DIFRA/README.md

 **Getting Started:**

-- In order to best get an overview of DIFRA start with DIFRA_presentation.pptx under the presentation folder.
+- In order to best get an overview of DIFRA start with `DIFRA_presentation.pptx` under the presentation folder.
-- Next, check out the eda folder to get an overview of how the thought process for DIFRA developed.
+- Next, check out the `eda.ipynb` notebook under the `eda` folder to get an understanding of how the thought process for DIFRA developed.
 - Finally, to check all the functionalities and systems in the POC, go to the root folder and run the main.py script using the command `python main.py`.

 **Dependencies:**